 Wander the serene wilderness of more than 50 miles of hiking trails at Elm Creek Park Reserve.
 As the largest park within the Three Rivers Park District, there are plenty of opportunities to wander new paths throughout the 4,900 acres of beautiful scenery.
 The paved trails take you through woodlands, wetlands, and old farm fields, great for viewing fall colors and spotting wildlife in its natural habitat.
 Elm Creek is home to a variety of wildlife such as eagles, sandhill cranes, deer, bluebirds, beavers, loons, trumpeter swans and hawks.

 Home to more than 10,000 acres of parkland, Minneapolis Northwest offers endless opportunities to explore the outdoors and relax in the open spaces.
-For shorter hikes and lake side views, explore a variety of additional parks throughout the three cities, including Fish Lake Regional Park, Palmer Lake Park, Weaver Lake Park, Town Green, Centennial Park and more.
+For shorter hikes and lake side views, explore a variety of additional parks throughout the two cities, including Fish Lake Regional Park, Palmer Lake Park, Weaver Lake Park, Town Green, Centennial Park and more.

 Home to 10,000 acres of parkland, Minneapolis Northwest has more than enough space to spread out and relax.
 Top parks include Elm Creek Park Reserve in Maple Grove, Hennepin County’s largest regional park!
 It is home to an enormous playground, chlorinated swimming pond, disc golf, nature...